 - pinch Salt

 - pinch pepper

 For the Gnocchi:

 - Pierce sweet potatoes with a knife or fork a few times.
 Roast for about an hour at 400F degrees or microwave until fork tender, about 8-10 minutes.

 Drain ricotta be squeezing in a with cheese cloth or pressing it in a sieve.

 - Let them cool and remove the skins.

 Chop up the fresh thyme.

-- Mash sweet potatoes in a bowl.
-Add thyme, parmesan, white pepper, 1 egg, 1 egg yolk and flour.
+Mash sweet potatoes in a bowl.
+Add thyme, parmesan, white pepper, ricotta, 1 egg yolk mix until smooth.

 - Add ¼ cup more flour until a desired consistency is reached.